jmandel/ansible-ccda/README.md

 Everything runs on your VM, including the ansible installer scripts.
-(Note that ansible also supports an ssh-based remote configuraiton mode, where all the installer scripts run on your personal computer and are pushed the the VM when you specify remote hosts and run `ansible-playbook`.)
+(Note that ansible also supports an ssh-based remote configuraiton mode, where all the installer scripts run elsewhere and are pushed the the VM when you specify remote hosts and run `ansible-playbook`.)

 We'll focus on local mode, since it's simpler (and only requires a single machine).